-The Oyster Perpetual that was launched in 1931 still looks markedly similar to what Rolex are producing today and, when seen alongside styles unveiled around the same time, such as Longines’ Lindbergh Hour Angle and Patek Philippe’s Calatrava (1931 and 1932 respectively) it looks almost revolutionarily modern.
+The Oyster Perpetual that was launched in 1931 still looks markedly similar to what Rolex is producing today and, when seen alongside styles unveiled around the same time, such as Longines’ Lindbergh Hour Angle and Patek Philippe’s Calatrava (1931 and 1932 respectively) it looks almost revolutionarily modern.

 How To Wear It

 Reviewing the 2015 release for Monochrome Watches, Brice Goulard said the “Rolex Oyster Perpetual sits right in the middle of two main types of watches.
-It’s neither a dress watch, nor a sports watch.
+It’s neither a dress watch nor a sports watch.
 We like to call it a casual watch.
 It’s like a Levi’s 501.
 You can mix it with your ugliest grey hoodie or with a white shirt.
 The same goes for the Oyster Perpetual.
 You can wear it during weekends with a pair of sneakers or during the week with your suit and tie.”

 While we agree that it is close to the perfect all-rounder, there is something about it being steel on steel that makes it lean more towards a more care-free weekend style.
-It’s Armie Hammer dancing to Psychedelic Furs’ ‘Love My Way’ in Call Me By Your Name – all Converse hi-tops, blousy shirts and almost-too-short shorts.
+It’s Armie Hammer dancing to Psychedelic Furs’ ‘Love My Way’ in Call Me By Your Name – all Converse hi-tops, blousy shirts, and almost-too-short shorts.
 Or a Cuban-shirted Leonardo DiCaprio brooding around Verona Beach in Baz Luhrmann’s Romeo and Juliet.
 Louche but with a touch of the practical.

 Oyster Perpetual Iterations

-While there are around 30 iterations of the Oyster Perpetual, chances are you’re not going to be interested in a 26mm with purple dial, so here are the options a modern man should check out first.
+While there are around 30 iterations of the Oyster Perpetual, chances are you’re not going to be interested in a 26mm with the purple dial, so here are the options a modern man should check out first.

 Rolex Oyster Perpetual Ref.
 116000

 While the real Rolex sticklers will say that 34mm is the correct option because that was the size of the original, it’s just too small for most men.
 However, if you want to channel that vintage feel in a more substantial case size then the 36mm with blue dial is perfect.
 It has a similar numerical configuration as the original, while the dial shade gives it a 1960s feel.
 Team with relaxed linens in tonal beige for a slice of Riviera cool.
+Buy Now: £3,950

 Rolex Oyster Perpetual Ref.
 114300 (Dark Rhodium Dial)

-There were three dial colours that heralded the introduction of the 39mm Oyster Perpetual back in 2015 but this was the one that got even Rolex naysayers reaching for their wallet.
+There were three dial colors that heralded the introduction of the 39mm Oyster Perpetual back in 2015 but this was the one that got even Rolex naysayers reaching for their wallet.
 The use of rhodium grey adds a touch of menacing elegance to an otherwise sporty watch.
 If there is an argument for wearing your Oyster Perpetual with a suit then this version is the closing statement.

 Rolex Oyster Perpetual Ref.
 114300 (White Dial)